 - Specialists tend to deal with more risky cases (higher malpractice)

 - Both specialists and PCPs tend to work roughly the same number of hours

 Reducing the compensatory gap between specialists and PCPs is a touchy subject indeed, but what better incentive to attract aspiring medical students towards primary care than an increased salary?
-Why not focus on primary care physicians to lower healthcare costs from the get go – the patient coming in for treatment?
+Moreover, why not focus on primary care physicians to lower healthcare costs from the get-go – the patient coming in for treatment?

 I really have no fair argument for or against this, but I thought it was an interesting perspective which I had never thought about before.
 Hence, a blog post. 🙂